 Installation Instructions

-Workerman is actually a PHP code package.
-If your PHP environment is already installed, you just need to download the Workerman source code or demo to run it.
+Workerman is essentially a PHP code package.
+If your PHP environment is already set up, you only need to download the Workerman source code or demo to run it.

 composer require workerman/workerman